 - (a) Following receipt of the Application for Independent Medical Review, DWC Form IMR, pursuant to section 9792.10.1(b), the Administrative Director shall determine whether the disputed medical treatment identified in the application is eligible for independent medical review.
-In making this determination, the Administrative Director shall consider: - (1) The timeliness and completeness of the Application; - (2) Any previous application or request for independent medical review of the disputed medical treatment; - (3) Any assertion, other than medical necessity, by the claims administrator that a factual, medical, or legal basis exists that precludes liability on the part of the claims administrator for an occupational injury or a claimed injury to any part or parts of the body. - (4) Any assertion, other than medical necessity, by the claims administrator that a factual, medical, or legal basis exists that precludes liability on the part of the claims administrator for a specific course of treatment requested by the treating physician. - (5) The employee's date of injury. - (6) The failure by the requesting physician to respond to a request by the claims administrator under section 9792.9.1(f) for information reasonably necessary to make a utilization review determination, for additional required examinations or tests, or for a specialized consultation. - (b) The Administrative Director may reasonably request additional appropriate information from the parties in order to make a determination that a disputed medical treatment is eligible for independent medical review.
-The Administrative Director shall advise the claims administrator, the employee, if the employee is represented by counsel, the employee's attorney, and the requesting physician, as appropriate, by the most efficient means available. - (c) The parties shall respond to any reasonable request made pursuant to subdivision (b) within five (5) business days following receipt of the request.
+For the purpose of this Article, "disputed medical treatment" means recommended medical treatment that has been modified, delayed, or denied by a utilization review decision issued pursuant to section 9792.9 or section 9792.9.1.
+In making this determination, the Administrative Director shall consider: - (1) The timeliness and completeness of the Application; - (2) Any previous application or request for independent medical review of the disputed medical treatment; - (3) Any assertion, other than medical necessity, by the claims administrator that a factual, medical, or legal basis exists that precludes liability on the part of the claims administrator for an occupational injury or a claimed injury to any part or parts of the body. - (4) Other reasons, if any, that the application may be ineligible for independent medical review Any assertion, other than medical necessity, by the claims administrator that a factual, medical, or legal basis exists that precludes liability on the part of the claims administrator for a specific course of treatment requested by the treating physician. - (5) The employee's date of injury. - (6) The failure by the requesting physician to respond to a request by the claims administrator under section 9792.9.1(f) for information reasonably necessary to make a utilization review determination, for additional required examinations or tests, or for a specialized consultation. - (b) The Administrative Director may reasonably request additional appropriate information from the parties in order to make a determination that a disputed medical treatment is eligible for independent medical review.
+The Administrative Director shall advise the claims administrator, the employee, if the employee is represented by counsel, the employee's attorney, and the employee's provider requesting physician, as appropriate, by the most efficient means available. - (c) The parties shall respond to any reasonable request made pursuant to subdivision (b) within fifteen five (45) business days following receipt of the request.
 Following receipt of all information necessary to make a determination, the Administrative Director shall either immediately inform the parties in writing that a disputed medical treatment is not eligible for independent medical review and the reasons therefor, or assign the request to independent medical review under section 9792.10.4.